operator-framework/operator-controller/docs/drafts/upgrade-support.md

 ## Upgrade constraint semantics

-As of operator-controller release 0.8.0, OLM 1.0 supports the following upgrade constraint semantics:
+As of operator-controller release 0.10.0, OLM 1.0 supports the following upgrade constraint semantics:

 * [Semantic Versioning](https://semver.org/) (Semver)
-* The `replaces` directive from the [legacy OLM 0 semantics](https://olm.operatorframework.io/docs/concepts/olm-architecture/operator-catalog/creating-an-update-graph/#methods-for-specifying-updates)
+* [Legacy OLM 0 semantics](https://olm.operatorframework.io/docs/concepts/olm-architecture/operator-catalog/creating-an-update-graph/#methods-for-specifying-updates): the `replaces`/`skips`/`skipRange` directives

-The Kubernetes manifests in this repo enable Semver support by default.
+The Kubernetes manifests in this repo enable legacy support by default.
 Cluster admins can control which semantics to use by passing one of the following arguments to the `manager` binary:
 * `--feature-gates=ForceSemverUpgradeConstraints=true` - enable Semver
 * `--feature-gates=ForceSemverUpgradeConstraints=false` - disable Semver, use legacy semantics